-You want to figure out everything before you even started
+You Try to figure out everything before you even started

-Have you had a situation when you start feeling like you need to figure out everything or you won’t get what you want?
+Have you had a situation when you start feeling that you need to figure everything out before you start doing that?

-The reality is you only figure out things when you start doing it, and trust me, you don’t need to figure out everything because it’s not even realistic.
+The reality is you only figure out things when you start doing it, and trust me, you don’t need to figure out everything because it’s not even realistic expectation to have.